 There's no denying that photography can be an expensive hobby.
 Dedicated photography cameras that retail for under $500 brand-new are a rare breed, and of course, with smartphone cameras getting increasingly capable, sticking with the camera you already have in your pocket is usually the most cost-effective option.
 That said, there's nothing like the feel of a camera in your hands, and you're not totally out of luck with budget options.
 Of course, if you're willing to forego the latest camera tech and features, the used market is also full of capable models to suit especially price-conscious buyers.

-We've tested over 65 cameras, and below you'll find our recommendations for the best cameras under $500.
-You can also take a look at our recommendations for the best cameras under $1,000, the best mirrorless cameras under $1,000, and the best cheap cameras.
+We've bought and tested over 95 cameras in our lab, and below, you'll find our recommendations for the best cameras under $500.
+If you're just starting in photography, check out the best beginner cameras we've tested.
+If you're willing to stretch your budget, you can also see our recommendations for the best cameras under $1,000 or the best mirrorless cameras under $1,000.

-Our recommendations above are what we think are currently the best cameras under $500 for most people to buy, according to their needs.
-We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the US).
+Our recommendations above are what we think are currently the best cameras and best point-and-shoot cameras under $500 for most people, according to their needs.
+We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the U.S.).

-If you would like to choose for yourself, here's the list of all our reviews for cameras under $500.
+If you would like to choose for yourself, here's the list of all our reviews for cameras under $500 in price.
 Be careful not to get caught up in the details.
 There is no single perfect camera.
 Personal taste, preference, and shooting habits will matter more in your selection.